-If you've been following the story of scratch card ‘winners' Mark Goodram, and Jon-Ross Watson.
-It will probably come as no surprise to find out the ‘lucky' duo are planning to sue the National Lottery for withholding a jackpot prize worth £4 million.
+If you’ve been following the story of scratch card ‘winners’ Mark Goodram, and Jon-Ross Watson.
+It will probably come as no surprise to discover the ‘lucky’ duo are planning to sue the National Lottery for withholding a jackpot prize worth £4 million.

-Earlier this year, the pals from Bolton claimed to have scooped a £4 million jackpot prize.
-Upon receiving the claim, Camelot, the company who produces the scratch game cards raised concerns about the method of payment used to purchase the winning card.
-The pals initially claim they had purchased the card using loose change.
-However, records produced by Camelot have shown a stolen debit card was used to purchase the winning card.
-The pair then claim a mysterious friend had bought the card for them, yet neither Mark or Jon-Ross can have been able to get in contact with their generous friend.
+Earlier this year, the pals from Bolton claimed they’d scooped a £4 million jackpot prize.
+Upon receiving the claim, Camelot, the company who produces the scratch cards raised concerns about the method of payment used.
+The pals initially said they’d purchased the card using loose change.
+However, records show that a stolen debit card was used to purchase the winning card.
+The pair then claim a mysterious friend had bought the card for them.
+Yet neither Mark nor Jon-Ross has been able to contact their generous friend.

 The pals have since retained the services of barrister Henry Hendon to fight their corner.
 The lawyer contacted National Lottery and gave them a deadline of June 4 to pay, however, the money did not arrive.